 When making a bubble you put a gas into the liquid, a bubble is the family of a droplet which is a liquid in a gas.
 Another member of the bubble and droplet family is a particle, which is a solid in a gas or in a liquid.
-It's important to distinguish these three terms from each other.
+It's important to distinguish these three terms from each other for definition of Bubbles.
 There are a few methods to make bubbles, hydrodynamically, acoustic, optic and via particle cavitation.
 The most cost-effective method and most efficient method to make ultrafine bubbles is hydrodynamically.
 Hydrodynamics is a branch of physics that deals with motion on fluids and the forces acting on solid bodies immersed in fluids and in motion relative to them.
 To say it simple to create a bubble you need a moving liquid, add a gas and bring a force on the gas and liquid and the bubbles are created.
 In everyday life when you open a can of beer or a bottle of coke, by the change in pressure (the force) the bubbles are created, this is visible by the eye and by the sound.

 1982 was the first time to publish an article about nanobubbles and until recently the existence of nanobubbles was heavily debated, the recent hype in ultrafine bubble technology or nanobubble technology is caused by two factors, first, there is now equipment on the market available that can measure ultrafine bubbles size and density and now most of the scientists agree that nanobubbles exist.
 Second, the big advantage of the measuring equipment was that ultrafine bubble makers are now able to further develop and optimize their ultrafine bubble generators, and they further develop applications.